Dummyc0m/ice1000.github.io/pages/about.md

 I am [ice1000](https://github.com/ice1000)，in Chinese is 千里冰封。

-I am a student, Otaku, big fan of JetBrains, who write codes for interest, working with JVM and CLR.
+I am a student, Otaku, big fan of JetBrains, programming for interest, working with JVM and CLR.

 Welcome to join the [QQ group ProgramLeague](http://shang.qq.com/wpa/qunwpa?idkey=b75f6d506820d00cd5e7fc78fc5e5487a3444a4a6af06e9e6fa72bccf3fa9d1a).